TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 The most common factorisation methods make use of this kind of matrices.
 This is why we will first introduce the idea of a trapezoidal and triangular matrix and then discuss the corresponding factorisation methods and their applications.

-## Trapezoidal and Triangular matrices
+## Trapezoidal and Triangular Matrices

 At this point one probably figured out that when we find an echelon form for an $m\times n$ matrix, that echelon form is actually a trapezoidal matrix.
 However, to talk about trapezoidal matrices, first we need to revisit the concept of "main diagonal" of a matrix introduced in {prf:ref}`Def:MatrixOps:MainDiagonal`.
 We will extend this concept to non-square matrices.